miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-kubectl-exercises/CKAD-Exam-Tips-kubectl-exercises-002.md

 ####  Start your terminal, the adventure continues...

 The situation with the CKAD and other CK* exams is that we need to be ***fast***.
-To key be fast when editing yaml files and applying them with kubectl apply is - ***don't leave Vim***.
+To key be fast when editing yaml files and applying them with kubectl apply means - ***don't leave Vim***.
-Yes, we can do kubectl apply, even kubectl replace right from inside Vim!
+Yes, we can do `kubectl apply`, even `kubectl replace` right from inside Vim!

 #### Scenario
 A pod testpod is running in the cluster.
 We want to change some value in the pod, for example the pod name 'testpod' to 'nginx'.